calyxir/calyx/docs/tutorial/frontend-tut.md

 1. We don't yet support parallel `reduce` operations.
 Extend the compiler to allow this.
 2. We require that all arrays be the same size.
 Lift this restriction.
 3. Permit complex expressions in the bodies of `map` and `reduce`.
-4. We require that repeated computations on the same array have the same banking factor.
+4. We require that repeated computations on the same array have the same parallelism factor.
 Lift this restriction.
 5. Support a new `filter` operation in MrXL.

 [astcode]: https://github.com/cucapra/calyx/blob/mrxl/mrxl/mrxl/ast.py